yeah/uberspacify/README.md

 # set this yourself, go ahead.
 # set :passenger_port, 55555

-# By default, Ruby Enterprise Edition 1.8.7 is used for Uberspace.
-If you
-# prefer Ruby 1.9 or any other version, please refer to the RVM documentation
-# at https://rvm.io/integration/capistrano/ and set this variable.
-# set :rvm_ruby_string, '1.9.3@rails-dummyapp'
 ```

 Done.
 That was the hard part.
 It's easy from here on out.
 Next, add all new/modified files to version control.
 If you use Git, the following will do: